Table of Contents

 Use this section to calculate tax with maximum capital gain rates.
 If line 18b or 18c, column (2), exceeds zero, skip this section and complete the Schedule D Tax Worksheet.

-Make Your 1041 Schedule D Filing Simple and Quicker With Tax 990!
+Make Your Form 1041 Schedule D Filing Simple and Quicker With Tax 990!

 - With our Form-Based filing option, you can enter the required data directly on your Form 990-T & attach 1041 Schedule D.